 Migrating to a New Bullet Journal is a Milestone

 Regardless of how you choose to handle your bullet journal migration, remember to stop and pat yourself on the back.
 Getting through an entire journal is a big deal!
 At least it is for me, as I spent my life starting new notebooks and never finishing them.
 I have now completed two bullet journals and I’m over the moon to be on number three.
 And that’s not even counting my Morning Pages journals.
 I’ve completed three and I’m working on number four!

 Don’t worry too much about the bullet journal migration.
 If it’s freaking you out, go slow and take your time.
 You don’t need to do it all at once.
 I didn’t!
 I kept Berry sitting on my desk for nearly three weeks while I finished up the migration.
 Going slow helped me overcome any nervousness that came with migrating to a new bullet journal.
 It also helped me really think about what I needed in Lemon.

 And pro tip: if you decide halfway through your new bullet journal that you need an old collection or spread, you can always add it.
 There’s absolutely no reason that you can’t add stuff later on if you think it will be helpful.
 So don’t sweat it!

 In the end, you have taken a huge leap in personal progress when you close out a literal chapter of your life.
 It took me two years to get through my first bullet journal.
 Berry took six months.
 I’m excited to see how I will grow and use my new Lemon to face the challenges ahead of me.
 It’s time to start a new chapter and charge onward!

 P.S.
-If you want some free planner printables to help you out, you can get them by signing up to the Fox Den Resource Library here or in the sidebar.
+If you want some free planner printables to help you out, you can get them by signing up to the Fox Den Resource Library here.
 You’ll love the video tutorials, worksheets, and other goodies available!